malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 Other uses within Molecular Dynamics is finding the different local structures present within a simulation.
-@Spellings2018 use clustering to identify a range of complex crystal structures, a process estimated to take weeks manually, in 30 minutes.
+@Spellings2018 use clustering to identify a range of complex crystal structures.
-The results from the machine learning matched those from the manual assignment which was previously published. [@Engel2015] A further application of clustering is in the analysis of instrument data where @DellAnna2008 reduce the number of peaks in Time-of-Flight Secondary Ion Mass Spectrometry (ToF-SIMS) spectra
+The results from the machine learning matched those from the manual assignment which was previously published [@Engel2015] despite the clustering taking 30 minutes, while the manual assignment was estimated to take weeks.
+A further application of clustering is in the analysis of instrument data where @DellAnna2008 reduce the number of peaks in Time-of-Flight Secondary Ion Mass Spectrometry (ToF-SIMS) spectra